Harville-Stein Law Offices, LLC

 Question:

-My brother and I just got a joint durable power of attorney for my father who is 84 and in declining health.
+Question My brother and I just got a joint durable power of attorney for my father who is 84 and in declining health.
 We purchased it through a company.
 Someone told us that we have to get it probated in the county my father resides in order for it to be legally binding.
 If we didn't, there could be a challenge from my stepmother and her family on certain issues.
 Is this correct?

 Answer: